Modern slavery statement

 We recognise that at the on-boarding stage we have considerable leverage with our makers in order to instil our ethical trading requirements ahead of developing a commercial relationship.
 Our on-boarding process requires Loaf's suppliers to agree to be contractually bound by the terms and conditions in our Commercial Agreement which includes clauses relating to Loaf's ethical policies and standards.

 Loaf is committed to improving working standards in our supply chains through the application of international labour standards.
 Our Code of Conduct has been developed in line with the Ethical Trade Initiative (ETI) Base Code.
-The ETI base code is founded on the conventions of the internationally recognised code of labour practice and all Loaf suppliers are expected to commit to working with us towards our Code of Conduct.
+The ETI Base Code is founded on the conventions of the International Labour Organisation (ILO) and is an internationally recognised code of good labour practice.

-All suppliers to Loaf must adhere to the rules of all applicable local and international laws regulating child working and bonded labour.
 Our makers must also agree to assist and cooperate with us on any due diligence checks, audits, and inspections that we may undertake to verify their compliance with these commitments.

 Ethical auditing